eclipse-tractusx/portal-assets/docs/01. Onboarding/01. Registration Invite/index.md

 ## Registration Invite

-The registration inivte is currently only available for the platform / portal operator.
+The registration invite is currently only available for the platform / portal operator.
 The operator triggers the invite email to the respective company contact person.
 For more details, below chapters are available:

 - [Summary](./01.%20Summary.md)